vinosatravel/www.vinosatravel.com/content/blog/getting-to-indonesia/index.md

 As a tourist, it is your responsibility to ensure that your travel documents meet Indonesia's border measures.
 Here's what you need to know:

+### Do I need to bring my country's identity card / visa?

+{{< alert icon="bell" cardColor="#e63946" iconColor="white" textColor="white" >}}
+IMPORTANT: It is up to the country's discretion in permitting entry
+{{< /alert >}}

+Yes, you need to produce your country's identity card / visa to ensure a smooth clearance at the Indonesia border.

+For Singapore Residents, for example:
+- Singapore Citizen / Singapore PR have to bring along your Pink / Blue NRIC repectively
+- Singapore Long Term Visit Pass (Student's Pass, EP, SPass, Work Permit) holdeer must bring along your Green card.
+- Singapore Short Term Term Visit Pass holdeer must bring along a printed version of your eVisa.

 ### Do I need a negative PCR test result?

 No, a negative PCR test result is not required to enter the country.